 Board of Directors Board Meetings and Key Managerial Personnel

-The Company's Board is duly constituted and is in compliance with the requirements ofthe Companies Act 2013 the Listing Regulations and provisions of the Articles of Association of the Company.
+The Company's Board is duly constituted and is in compliance with the requirements ofthe Companies Act 2013 SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 RBI's Corporate Governance provisions as applicable on the Company andprovisions of the Articles of Association of the Company.
 The Company's Board has beenconstituted with requisite diversity wisdom and experience commensurate to the businessof your Company.

 Change in Directors or KMP

 During the year under review Mr. Anoop Krishna (DIN: 08068261) who retired at the29th Annual General Meeting was re-appointed as an Executive Director of the Company.